TeamFAPS/PSVita-RE-tools/README.md

 vita-unmake-fself – @by dots_tb
 ---
-Decompresses a unencrypted SELF file (skprx, suprx, self, eboot.bin) into an ELF file.
+Decompresses an unencrypted SELF file (skprx, suprx, self, eboot.bin) into an ELF file.

 --------------------------------------------------------------------------------